MattPua/its-licious/README.md

 ## Project Background

-**Its-Licious** is a responsive single page app (SPA) that allows the user to see all participating restaurants for [Winterlicious in Toronto](https://www.toronto.ca/explore-enjoy/festivals-events/winterlicious/restaurants-menus/?view=tabList).
+**Its-Licious** is a responsive single page app (SPA) that allows the user to see all participating restaurants for [Winterlicious or Summerlicious in Toronto](https://www.toronto.ca/explore-enjoy/festivals-events/summerlicious/restaurants-menus/?view=tabList).
 The application has various features such as:
 * filtering restaurants by various criteria such as cuisine type, yelp rating and neighbourhoods
 * making reservations directly online using [OpenTable](https://www.opentable.com/) (only at participating restaurants)
 * viewing all restaurants via Google Map